CDiala/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5. Script to assign execute permission to a file for the current user
 6. Script to assign executable to everyone.
 7. Script to assign James Bond permission.
-8. Script to set mode of file.
+10. Script to set mode of file.
+11. Script that adds execute permissions to all subdirectories.